 On the other hand, maybe you just want a good old manual door.
 Do not worry because we have a few of those on this list.

 The screen door is perfect if you live in a hot area and your chickens need more ventilation.
-It could also be great for the summer seasons!
+It could also be great for the summer season!
 Just make sure you use sturdy wires if predators are looming and roaming around the area.

 Furthermore, make sure you have something to cover the screen when winter starts to roll in!
 We do not want the little critters to get frostbite in their own home, after all.